nuraprasat/microservicePerson-CRUD/README.md

 ### Post Man -

-To generate the oauth token, Hit the below URL with appid and secret, Also set the grant_type as client_credentials in the header
+To generate an oauth token follow the below steps,
 ```
 POST : http://localhost:8080/oauth/token
 Authorization : username and password